+II.
+Conflict of Interest Disclosure Form

+nstitution(s) being reviewed:

+Date Visit/Review/Meeting:

+nstitution(s) Undergoing Review:

-Conflict of Interest Disclosure Form 11.
-Name: E-mail: Institution(s) being reviewed: Date Visit/Review/Meeting: Your Position: Please note that a separate form must be completed for each occasion.
+Please note that a separate form must be completed for each occasion.
 For multiple institutions, a list or agenda may be attached to this document.

-Conflict of Interest: The following circumstances shall be deemed to create a conflict of interest: Ownership of some or all of an institution, its assets, or the stock of the company that owns or operates the institution; • The holding of mortgages, liens, or other debt instruments or interest upon an institution or its assets; • Having been employed, or currently employed, at the institution; • Currently employed with a DEAC institution that competes with the institution; Having served, or currently serving, as a consultant to the institution; Having served, or currently serving, on a board, advisory council, or committee of the institution; Having attended the institution as a student; • Having financial interest (including holding stocks, etc.) in the institution or a business or enterprise that competes with DEAC; • Having a close personal friend or family member at the institution; or • Having accepted gifts, entertainment or other favors from individuals or entities (see below).
-I do not have a conflict of interest with this/these institution(s) I do have a conflict of interest to report (please describe on next page)
+Conflict of Interest: The following circumstances shall be deemed to create a conflict of interest:

+- Ownership of some or all of an institution, its assets, or the stock of the company that owns or operates the institution; - The holding of mortgages, liens, or other debt instruments or interest upon an institution or its assets; - Having been employed, or currently employed, at the institution; - Currently employed with a DEAC institution that competes with the institution; - Having served, or currently serving, as a consultant to the institution; - Having served, or currently serving, on a board, advisory council, or committee of the institution; - Having attended the institution as a student; - Having financial interest (including holding stocks, etc.) in the institution or a business or enterprise that competes with DEAC; - Having a close personal friend or family member at the institution; or - Having accepted gifts, entertainment or other favors from individuals or entities (see below).